sseanik/python-cheatsheet-1531/README.md

 # Python Cheatsheet

 Note: This cheatsheet has more of a focus on learning Python content (read this top to bottom as it goes step by step).
-It also has a slight focus on the Python content COMP1531 with a few extended content such as set operations (which will probably not appear in the final exam).
+It also has a slight focus on the Python content learnt in COMP1531 with a few extended topics such as set operations (which will probably not appear in the final exam).

-## Table of Content
+## Table of Contents

 - [Lists](#lists)
   - [List Looping](#list-looping)